beartype/beartype/doc/src/api_vale.rst

      beartype that extends mypy_ to statically analyze declarative beartype validators (e.g., :class:`beartype.vale.IsAttr`,
      :class:`beartype.vale.IsEqual`).
-We leave this as an exercise to the idealistic doctoral thesis candidate. :superscript:`Please do this for us, someone who is not us.`
+We leave this as an exercise to the idealistic doctoral thesis candidate. :sup:`Please do this for us, someone who is not us.`
    * Either **Python ≥ 3.9** *or* `typing_extensions ≥ 3.9.0.0
      <typing_extensions_>`__.
 Validators piggyback onto the